 Applicants must provide a score on the general section of the Graduate Record Examinations (GRE) taken within the last five years, and submit two letters of recommendation from persons qualified to evaluate their ability to pursue graduate study in psychology.
-Students must also submit to the department an essay describing their interest in counseling and experimental psychology, their long-term goals and ambitions pertaining to the field of psychology, and what they hope to obtain from the M.A. program at Fayetteville State University; a resume with the following information: name, address, phone number, academic background, all colleges attended, dates and degrees obtained, work experiences, academic and professional awards, professional organizations, and related volunteer experiences.
+One letter of recommendation must be from a faculty member familiar with your academic performance.
+Applicants must submit transcripts from all colleges and universities attended.
+Applicants Students also must submit to the department an essay describing their interest in counseling or experimental psychology, their long-term goals and ambitions pertaining to the field of psychology, and what they hope to obtain from the M.A. program at Fayetteville State University; a resume with the following information: name, address, phone number, academic background, all colleges attended, dates and degrees obtained, work experiences, academic and professional awards, professional organizations, and related volunteer experiences.

-Admission to the program (or instructor permission) is a prerequisite for taking any graduate courses in psychology at the 600 level.
+Admission to the program (or instructor permission) is a prerequisite for taking any graduate courses in Counseling Psychology.
+For experimental psychology, admission to the program is a prerequisite for taking graduate courses at the 600 level.